prometheus/prometheus/docs/migration.md

 $ promtool update rules example.rules
 ```

+Note that you will need to use promtool from 2.0, not 1.8.

 ## Storage

 The data format in Prometheus 2.0 has completely changed and is not backwards
 compatible with 1.8.
-To retain access to your historic monitoring data we recommend
+To retain access to your historic monitoring data we
-you run a non-scraping Prometheus 1.8.1 instance in parallel with your Prometheus 2.0
+recommend you run a non-scraping Prometheus instance running at least version
+1.8.1 in parallel with your Prometheus 2.0 instance, and have the new server
-instance, and have the new server read existing data from the old one via the
-remote write protocol.
+read existing data from the old one via the remote write protocol.

 Your Prometheus 1.8 instance should be started with the following flags and an
-empty config file (`empty.yml`):
+config file containing only the `external_labels` setting (if any):

 ```
-$ ./prometheus-1.8.1.linux-amd64/prometheus -web.listen-address ":9094" -config.file empty.yml
+$ ./prometheus-1.8.1.linux-amd64/prometheus -web.listen-address ":9094" -config.file old.yml
 ```

-NOTE: **NOTE** If you used external labels in your Prometheus 2.0 config, they need to be
-preserved in your Prometheus 1.8 config.
 Prometheus 2.0 can then be started (on the same machine) with the following flags:

 ```
 $ ./prometheus-2.0.0.linux-amd64/prometheus --config.file prometheus.yml
 ```

-Where `prometheus.yml` contains the stanza:
+Where `prometheus.yml` contains in addition to your full existing configuration, the stanza:

 ```
 remote_read: